OmuNaman/oratiq_opensource/README.md

 # Oratiq - AI-Powered Audio Transcription

 Oratiq is a web application that transforms speech into text using advanced AI.
 It leverages the power of Google's Gemini API to provide accurate, fast, and multilingual transcriptions.
+This README provides instructions on how to set up and run the application locally for development and testing.

 ## Features